A woman in a blue shirt at a kitchen sink turning on the faucet to fill a glass with water.

 Ultraviolet (UV) water purification is the most effective way of disinfecting bacteria and viruses from water.
 The UV rays destroy 99.99% of illness-causing microorganisms by attacking their genetic core.

-A UV system can be installed to take in stored water from a tank, filter it, then pump it to all taps in the house.
+A UV water filter system can be installed to take in stored water from a tank, filter it, then pump it to all taps in the house.

-Jacob says, "UV systems are effective, simple, and low maintenance.
+Jacob says, "UV water filter systems are effective, simple, and low maintenance.
 They're also environmentally friendly because they don’t require chemicals and use less energy.
 However, the UV light doesn't remove some of the impurities from water, like heavy metals and chlorine.
-You can opt to combine a UV system with a RO or carbon filter system to have safer drinking water."
+You can opt to combine a UV water filtration system with a RO or carbon water filter system to have safer drinking water."